 Children's Hospital is part of the UPMC family.

-The Division of Pediatric General and Thoracic Surgery at Children's Hospital of Pittsburgh of UPMC provides comprehensive care to infants and children of all ages with surgical problems.
+The Division of Pediatric General and Thoracic Surgery at UPMC Children's Hospital of Pittsburgh provides comprehensive care to infants and children of all ages with surgical problems.
 The services listed below are provided 24 hours a day and include diagnosis, consultation, management ,and follow-up of inpatients and outpatients.

 The Colorectal Center for Children provides multidisciplinary care for infants, chilren, and teens with complex colorectal conditions.
 Learn more about the Colorectal Center for Children.